hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

 ---
-title: "Sagemaker_build_docker"
+title: "Training on SageMaker using Docker and Icevision"
 date: 2022-03-28T19:19:12+02:00
 draft: false
 ---
-# Training on SageMaker using Docker and Icevision

 ## Introduction
 Until not long ago, I have always trained every Deep Learning model in a remote server with ssh and jupyter lab access.
 I had never used any cloud provider for